ksu-cs-textbooks/cc210/content/07-objects/08-java/04-instance-methods.md

 We've already discussed variable scope earlier in this course.
 Recall that two different functions may use the same local variable names without affecting each other because they are in different scopes.

 The same applies to classes.
 A class may have an attribute named `age`, but a method inside of the class may also use a local variable named `age`.
-Therefore, we must be careful to make sure that we access the correct variable,  using the `self` reference if we intend to access the object's attribute's value in the current instance.
+Therefore, we must be careful to make sure that we access the correct variable,  using the `this` reference if we intend to access the object's attribute's value in the current instance.
 Here's a short example:

 ```java
 public class Test{